Is Peripheral Artery Disease Treatable

 This, combined with appropriate medications prescribed by your doctor, can help improve your quality of life and prevent procedures in the future for PAD.
 When the disease becomes more severe, and you can’t walk, you are waking at night, or you have wounds that aren’t healing, then there are minimally invasive procedures.
 We can perform these procedures, which can restore blood flow and allow you to regain full capacity and full function.
 Surgical bypass remains an option for those patients who can’t be treated with minimally invasive methods, which is what we do here at American Endovascular & Amputation Prevention.

-Request an Appointment today with Dr. Rundback at NJ Endovascular & Amputation Prevention if you are at risk for PAD, or request an appointment at your nearest American Endovascular center today!
+Schedule an Appointment today with Dr. Rundback at NJ Endovascular & Amputation Prevention if you are at risk for PAD, or schedule an appointment at your nearest American Endovascular center today!

 Learn more about vascular health, prevention, and care for Peripheral Artery Disease.